mergestat/docs/blog/2023-02-16-querying-renovate-configs-across-repos/index.md

 Recently, we wanted to know **which of our repos had Renovate installed**, which is a use case several folks have now shared with us!
 This post showcases some of the queries we put together around our use of Renovate.

+We [spun up](/mergestat/getting-started/running-locally/) an instance of [MergeStat](https://github.com/mergestat/mergestat) and begin writing some queries 🎉.

 ## Which Codebases Have Renovate Installed?

 Get the list of repos that have Renovate installed (by looking for a `renovate.json` config file in the root of the repo).